kgateway-dev/kgateway.io/content/docs/reference/vulnerabilities.md

 * Publish a release and any corresponding documentation for mitigating the vulnerability
 * Announce the remediated vulnerability in a public channel such as email or Slack

-### Early disclosures
+### Early disclosure

 You can join a distribution list to get early disclosures of security vulnerability.
 This way, you can take action earlier in the process to help remediate the vulnerability and mitigate its effects in your environments.

-To request membership in the early disclosures group, contact a {{< reuse "docs/snippets/product-name.md" >}} maintainer.
+To request membership in the early disclosure group, email the private Google group `k8s-gateway-vulnerability-reports@@googlegroups.com`.
 In your request, indicate how you meet the following membership criteria.

 #### Membership criteria

-1. Contribute to the {{< reuse "docs/snippets/product-name.md" >}} project.
+1. Contribute significantly to the {{< reuse "docs/snippets/product-name.md" >}} project, such as by being a maintainer, release manager, or active feature developer.
 2. Use {{< reuse "docs/snippets/product-name.md" >}} in a way that justifies early disclosure of security vulnerabilities, such as redistributing {{< reuse "docs/snippets/product-name.md" >}} or providing {{< reuse "docs/snippets/product-name.md" >}} to many users outside your own organization.
 3. Monitor the email that you provide for the early disclosure distribution list.
-4. Attend security-related {{< reuse "docs/snippets/product-name.md" >}} meetings when invited.
+4. Participate in and attend meetings of the security working group.
 5. Keep any information from the distribution list private and on a need-to-know basis.
 Information is only for purposes of remediating the vulnerability.
 If you share information beyond the scope of this policy, you must notify the distribution list, including details of what information was shared when and to whom, so the {{< reuse "docs/snippets/product-name.md" >}} team can assess how to proceed.

 #### Membership removal